 Provost’s Taskforce on Artificial Intelligence and the Learning Environment

-A Provost’s Taskforce on AI and the Learning Environment has been created to foster conversation across our campuses about generative AI like ChatGPT, Lex.page DALL-E2, Google BARD, Microsoft Bing and similar applications.
+The Provost’s Task Force on Artificial Intelligence and the Learning Environment at the U of A met from February to June 2023 to discuss the impact of generative AI on the educational ecosystem.
+The Taskforce was created to foster conversation across U of A campuses about generative AI, such as ChatGPT, Lex.page DALL-E2, Google BARD, Microsoft Bing, and similar applications.

 Guidance for Instructors

 • Be clear with students about expectations regarding the use of generative AI, particularly in course assignments.
-If students are using generative AI, consider how they should indicate it (for example, in the sources cited page, prefatory comments, or in-text citations).
-Please make sure that you summarize these conversations in a written format and include them in eClass in a place where students will find them for those who may have not been in class.
+If students use generative AI, consider how they should indicate it (for example, in the sources cited page, prefatory comments, or in-text citations).
+Please make sure that you summarize these conversations in a written format and include them in eClass in a place where students will find them for those who may not have been in class.
 This gives students a place to refer back to when completing assignments.
 Your department or faculty may have specific guidance for you.
-The Centre for Teaching and Learning have developed sample statements for inclusion in syllabi and assignments.
+The Centre for Teaching and Learning has developed sample statements for inclusion in syllabi and assignments.

 • Identify creative uses for generative AI in your course (idea generation, code samples, creative application of course concepts, study assistance, language practice).
 Discuss limitations of tools like ChatGPT in the topics covered by your course, including the limitation of data used (prior to 2021), factually inaccurate information, biases and discrimination in the data used to generate text and in the output, and the use of culturally inappropriate language and sources.